olohmann/terraform-aks/README.md

 ## Disclaimer

-This sample deploys AKS in combination with Azure Firewall and Azure Application Gateway.
+This sample deploys AKS in combination with Azure Firewall and nginx ingress.
 Please note, that Microsoft does not officially support an AKS setup in combination with Azure Firewall.

 ## Misc